 It will take time to develop your personal flavor of Minimalism.
 You may not get it right the first few times and you will not find success copying others.`

-Actually, Minimalism should be simple but we some time complicate it.
+Actually, Minimalism should be simple but we sometimes complicate it.
 It should come naturally but sometimes we will not allow it to happen.
 Frankly, we are born Minimalist.

 Every 2-year-old baby spends most of their time doing only what they like and spending time enjoying the things they love.
 I don’t know what happens when we get older.

 That’s all you have to do, is find a way to cultivate a life mostly doing the things you like, and spend as much time as you can with the people and things you love.

 Easier said than done but that is the plan.
 With some help, (Here, Books, Blogs, and YouTube) you will discover what works best for you.

 I like to live my life pretending I am a Hunter-Gatherer Tourist.
 LOL.
 I always say Hunter-Gatherers lived the best lifestyle.
 They were very busy and fit hunting and gathering.

 They only concerned themselves with what they need and loved because they had limited time and space.
 Hunter-Gatherers could not carry any unnecessary stuff around with them.
-Greed and accumulating possessions becomes a burden.
+Greed and accumulating possessions become a burden.

-Without a permanent home and ability to hoard food, items, and riches they almost eliminated crime and wars.
+Without a permanent home and the ability to hoard food, items, and riches they almost eliminated crime and wars.
 Ok, that may be an oversimplification but you get where I am going with the concept.
 Not having to mow a lawn if freeing.
 LOL.